knanne/knanne.github.io/_posts/2017-06-25-Notable open source tools.md

 ## Jupyter

 If you installed Anaconda, you have Jupyter.
 Now just fire up a notebook from the command line with `jupyter notebook`, navigate to `localhost:8888` and start programming, visualizing, and taking notes (e.g. markdown, html, latex etc.).
-For more see [Jupyter Quickstart](https://jupyter.readthedocs.io/en/latest/content-quickstart.html)
+For more see [Jupyter Quickstart](https://jupyter.readthedocs.io/en/latest/content-quickstart.html).
+Note, you can program in other languages besides Python by installing different [kernals](http://jupyter.readthedocs.io/en/latest/install-kernel.html).

 > The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more. - [website](http://jupyter.org/)